-Suresh Sidhu, chief executive officer of edotco Group Sdn Bhd, told Reuters on Friday he was optimistic that two to three deals could materialize in the company’s existing markets where the sector has developed.
+Suresh Sidhu, chief executive officer of edotco Group Sdn Bhd, told Reuters on Friday he was optimistic that two to three deals could materialise in the company’s existing markets where the sector has developed.

 edotco, 62.4-percent owned by Axiata, currently operates and manages a regional portfolio of more than 28,000 towers in Malaysia, Myanmar, Bangladesh, Cambodia, Sri Lanka and Pakistan.

-On Tuesday, the telecommunications infrastructure company canceled a $940 million deal to acquire 13,000 towers from a unit of Pakistan Mobile Communications Ltd (PMCL) as regulators failed to provide all approvals for the transaction to go through.
+On Tuesday, the telecommunications infrastructure company cancelled a $940 million deal to acquire 13,000 towers from a unit of Pakistan Mobile Communications Ltd (PMCL) as regulators failed to provide all approvals for the transaction to go through.